murrain/handbook/team-empowerment/laptop-procurement.md

 ## Laptop Disposal
 If an employee is replacing their machine or is offboarding from Aptible, the employee is responsible for ensuring appropriate laptop disposal in coordination with People Ops / IT (currently: Taylor & Yujie) to wipe the laptop.
 All laptops must be wiped prior to disposal.
 There are three disposal options:

 **Donate**: When employees are refreshing functional laptops that are 3+ years old, we strongly encourage donation to an acceptable partner charity.
 We will be working to create partnerships with appropriate charities.
-Donation must be planned and approved by People Ops / IT (currently: Taylor & Yujie).
+Donations must be planned and approved by People Ops / IT (currently: Taylor & Yujie).
 All laptops must be wiped prior to donating.

 **Buy back**: If an employee is offboarding with less than 1 year of tenure, the employee may elect to purchase the laptop at the current market value.
 Details will be provided as part of the employment termination process.
 All laptops must be wiped prior to purchase.